 In addition to lifestyle changes and surgery, CPAP therapy has been an accepted treatment for OSA.
 A CPAP machine is a blower that connects by a tube to a mask that fits over your mouth or nose, blowing air so that a continuous pressure in the airway is maintained.
 This constant pressure keeps the airway from collapsing allowing normal breathing.

 If you experience difficulty using a CPAP machine or don't like to travel with your CPAP equipment, Provent Sleep Apnea Therapy is an alternative to CPAP that requires no mask, no machine, and no electricity.
 Provent Sleep Apnea Therapy is small, discreet, and easy to use.
-It's clinically proven to treat obstructive sleep apnea and related snoring by using the power of your own breathing to stabilize your airway.
+It is clinically proven to treat obstructive sleep apnea by using the power of your own breathing to stabilize your airway.
 Ask your doctor about using Provent Sleep Apnea Therapy when you travel, or if a CPAP machine isn't right for you.